 The power was still off at the Best Western when we got home, which meant trying to use the loo in complete darkness, but it magically came back on at some unknown point in the middle of the night, so that was OK then.
 We were beginning to think we were jinxed.
 We’d spent a couple of weeks out in the desert and had been rained on, nearly hit by lightening, hailed on and encountered two power cuts.
 I thought deserts were supposed to be dry, hot and sunny all the time.
 Obviously not.

 Joshua Tree National Park is one of those places you must go to if you’re a fan of U2, just because they named an album after it.
-The album doesn’t have any songs about Joshua Trees themselves, but there is a photo of one with the band on the album sleeve.
-The Joshua Tree featured on the album sleeve is apparently miles away in the Mojave Desert near Darwin, California.
+Technically, I guess they named the album after the plant, not the National Park, but back at the plot, the album doesn’t have any songs about Joshua Trees themselves.
+There is a photo of one with the band on the album sleeve, but the one featured on the album sleeve is apparently miles away in the Mojave Desert near Darwin, California.
+They don’t want to tell anybody which one it was, because it would then be flooded by fan-mania and get trampled to death.
+So, somewhere in the Mojave Desert, there’s a Joshua Tree that U2 were photographed next to.
+In the Joshua Tree National Park, there’s a lot more of them, amongst other things.

 On a previous trip to the US some of my friends recounted how they had visited the square in central San Francisco where they did a performance of “All Along the Watchtower” on the back of a truck which later got included on the Rattle & Hum album.
 I usurped this by going to the Red Rocks arena near Denver in 1994 – the place where the Under a Blood Red Sky album was recorded.
-So going to Joshua Tree was a bit of a spiritual journey really.
+So going to Joshua Tree was a bit of a spiritual journey really, even though it doesn’t contain the “actual” Joshua Tree.
 It’s just one of those things you have to do, just so you can see what U2 were going on about.
+They are strange plants.

 Yeah, yeah, yeah, we’d been to some hot places on this trip, so we didn’t really believe the guy, but we proceeded into the park with some caution nevertheless.
 From the Visitor Centre you basically drive straight up a long straight road until you pass the fee station, and then you are into some mountains, so the road starts to wind a little.
 You start seeing the tree themselves at around this point.
 We failed our initial park orientation because we initially couldn’t tell the difference between the Joshua Trees and the Mojave Yuccas.
 We just thought the Mojave Yuccas were baby Joshua Trees.
 However, when you get up close the difference is more apparent.